 Negotiate Better Energy Prices

 Here’s a tip that many businesses don’t even realise exists.
 Did you know that you may be able to switch utility providers and thereby save all kinds of money on your utility bills?
+For example, in Texas, consumers can make good use of energy comparison websites to compare energy plans and find the best electricity rates Texas.
 Statistics show that as many as 80% of businesses in the UK are in fact over-paying on their energy bills.
 That means you’re putting money in some other business’s pockets instead of keeping it as profits.

 The problem is that many business owners don’t have the time or know how to negotiate a better rate.
 The good news is that you don’t have to take it on yourself.
 Sites like Utility Bidder act as an energy agent on your behalf, gathering business electricity comparison rates from the top UK suppliers.